Obama tells Asia, U.S. "here to stay"

 "As we end today's wars, I have directed my national security team to make our presence and missions in the Asia Pacific a top priority," Obama said in a major speech on Washington's vision for the Asia-Pacific region.

-"As a result, reductions in U.S. defence spending will not -I repeat, will not - come at the expense of the Asia Pacific."
+"As a result, reductions in U.S. defense spending will not -I repeat, will not - come at the expense of the Asia Pacific."

 He added: "We'll seek more opportunities for cooperation with Beijing, including greater communication between our militaries to promote understanding and avoid miscalculation."